Republic Movement: Social issues

 The party advocates for complete suspension of government support to all non-governmental organizations, especially ones it describes as "rainbow and Soros' organizations."

 During the COVID-19 pandemic, the party took a staunch anti-vaccination position and advocated for COVID-19 vaccinations of children to be halted.

 The party takes a staunch anti-LGBT position.
 It voted in favor of rejecting the European Parliament’s appeal for the betterment of conditions of LGBT people in Slovakia.
 It then also voted in favor of a ban on legal gender change.
 This bill failed, however.

 The party calls for Slovakia to stop all illegal immigration, even if doing so goes against EU institutions.

-The party's leader, Uhrík, stated the party has the greatest amount of members in the Slovak Union of Anti-Fascist Campaigners of any party, which the organization rejected.
+The party's leader, Uhrík, stated the party has the greatest number of members in the Slovak Union of Anti-Fascist Campaigners of any party, which the organization rejected.
 The organization then called the party's representatives fascist in response.
 Later, after Uhrík published a photo of him alongside the organization's president, the organization's members protested the move and called the party's members neo-Nazi, homophobic and racist.